vtorri/ewpi/README.md

 # Installation of requirement on Fedora

-dnf install autoconf automake libtool cmake nasm libcurl-devel patch gperf
+dnf install autoconf automake libtool cmake nasm gperf python

 for the 32-bit cross toolchain :